 Businessman Andrew Yang

 Andrew Yang is the founder of Venture for America.
-His platform supports reforming cash bail bonds, voting on mobile apps using blockchain, paying Americans a universal basic income, leave the minimum wage up to the states, paid leave for new parents only and creating a value-added tax.
+Yang’s platform supports reforming cash bail bonds, voting on mobile apps using blockchain, paying Americans a universal basic income, leave the minimum wage up to the states, paid leave for new parents only and creating a value-added tax.
 In a poll done by RealClearPolitics, Yang polled a 3.3 percent.

 “When I thought about running, I thought about the downsides: money, time, reputation, time away from my family,” Yang said in a Twitter post.
 “Then the upsides: help the country understand and manage the 4th Industrial Revolution, end poverty, advance our society and our way of life.
 You have to do that.”